hubverse-org/schemas/README.md

 The [`HubDocs`](https://github.com/Infectious-Disease-Modeling-Hubs/hubDocs/tree/main) documentation site is the primary location for documenting schema usage.
 It is also [versioned by using releases](https://docs.readthedocs.io/en/stable/versions.html) and should track releases in this repository.

-After making a new release to the schema repository, ensure `hubDocs` are also appropriately updated, especially that URLs to schema files which power the interactive docson widget visualisation of schema in the [`docs/source/format/hub-metadata.md` page](https://github.com/Infectious-Disease-Modeling-Hubs/hubDocs/blob/main/docs/source/format/hub-metadata.md?plain=1) are updated to display the latest versions of `admin.json` and `tasks.json` schema files.
-Once updated a new release in the `hubDocs` should also be created.
+After making a new release to the schema repository, ensure `hubDocs` are also appropriately updated and an associated new release in the `hubDocs` repository also created.

 ## New schema version development process